 They will only remain exempt from the obligation to submit form 720, under the circumstance that the holder or holding organisation were in the subjective area of the duties to information comprised in the mentioned form, and that as the "holder" of said account, he or she remained exempt from the obligation to inform.

-With regard to shares in foreign companies held by their holders in the establishments of depositary entities located in Spain, there is no obligation to report on them by virtue of article 42 ter.1 of the General Regulations approved by RD 1065/2007, of 27 July, provided that these depositary entities are obliged to provide the tax authorities with information on the holder of the securities deposited in them under the terms of article 39.1.a) of the aforementioned General Regulations.
+Regarding the shares of foreign companies that their holder maintains in establishments of depositary entities located in Spain, there is no obligation to report on them under article 42 ter.1 of the approved General Regulations by RD 1065/2007, of July 27, provided that these depository entities are obliged to provide the Tax Administration with information on the owner of the securities deposited in them in the terms provided. in article 39.1.a) of the aforementioned General Regulations.

 The same applies to any securities deposited in resident organisations which in turn form part of the shares and stocks in the capital or equity of foreign legal entities negotiated in organised markets, and to the securities representative of the transfer of equity to third parties negotiated in organised markets, as long as in both cases they are deposited in an entity constituted or established in Spain which submits informative returns on said securities according to article 39.1 of the General Regulation approved by RD 1065/2007, dated 27 July.

-No. In accordance with the Binding Consultation of the Directorate General for Taxation, shares and holdings in foreign collective investment institutions marketed in Spain in the aforementioned manner will not be included in the obligation to report regulated in article 42 ter.2 of the General Regulations approved by RD 1065/2007, of 27 July, as long as the aforementioned securities are kept registered by their holders with said marketers or representatives, as the information referred to in article 42 ter.2 is covered by the reporting obligations corresponding to the marketer or representative, in particular, by those provided for in article 39.2 of the aforementioned Regulations.
+No. In accordance with the Binding Consultation of the General Directorate of Taxes, shares and participations in foreign collective investment institutions marketed in Spain in the aforementioned manner will not be included in the reporting obligation regulated in article 42 ter.2 of the approved General Regulation. by RD 1065/2007, of July 27, as long as the aforementioned securities remain registered by their owners with said marketers or representatives, since the information referred to in the aforementioned article 42 ter.2 is covered by the obligations of information that corresponds to the marketer or representative, in particular, those provided for in article 39.2 of the aforementioned Regulation.

-With regard to life insurance that the policyholder has taken out with foreign insurance companies that operate in Spain under the free presentation of services, there is no obligation to report on them by virtue of article 42 ter.3 of the General Regulations approved by Royal Decree 1065/2007, of 27 July, provided that, in compliance with the provisions of article 39.3.a) of the aforementioned General Regulations, the representative of said insurance companies provides the tax authorities with the information stipulated therein.
+Regarding life insurance that the taker has contracted with foreign insurance companies that operate in Spain under the scheme of free provision of services, there is no obligation to declare said insurance according to article 42 ter.3 of the General Regulation approved by Royal Decree 1065/2007, dated 27 July, as long as, in compliance with what has been stipulated in article 39.3.a) of the aforementioned General Regulation, the representative of these insurance companies provides the Tax Administration information about the insurance policy.

 He or she does not need to declare that account as long as the parent company resident in Spain has it registered according to the terms of article 42 bis.4.b) in its consolidated accounting, or in the report.

-No. The figure or status of authorised person is only established as being obliged to file information returns in respect of the accounts covered by Article 42 bis of the aforementioned General Regulation.
+No. The figure or condition of the authorised person only has an obligation to submit an informative return for the accounts stipulated in article 42 bis of the aforementioned General Regulation.